top of page

 Whenever I hear the term “woodshed”, I think of a talented singer/songwriter I met in South Dakota years ago named Hank Harris.
 I remember his songs being thoughtful portraits of a soul-searching artist, set to the remote, beautiful landscape of the Black Hills and northern plains.
 One of the songs I remember described a notably long winter, and the persistence of chopping wood that sustained him.
 I think as artists and writers, we all go to some version of our woodshed, some form of meditative isolation that gives us time to search the quiet for meaning and truth, and come out with a few splinters of an idea that might consolidate into hardwood.

-One thing that struck me as I looked up Webster’s slang definition of the term woodshed, was the use of the word “assiduously” in the description.
+One thing that struck me as I looked up Webster’s slang definition of the term woodshed was the use of the word “assiduously” in the description.
 Not an often-used word, and one that I had only a general idea in my mind of its definition.
 So, I looked it up.
 Partly because, as my co-writers know, I love words.
 But it was also because I wanted a better understanding of its context with the term woodshedding.
-What that arduous research (20 seconds on Google) produced was what I was looking for:
+What that arduous research (20 seconds on Google) produced was just what I was looking for:

 Assiduous